-We are excited to be quickly approaching drilling at our Euro Project.
-Ongoing fieldwork continues to uncover geology prospective for both gold, base metals and iron ore in an environment known for world class deposits including 4 major mining projects within 5km.
-Work at Euro has identified the presence of iron rich geology mapped during reconnaissance field work with an additional 45 outcrops of similar iron rich geology in the south and central parts of the Euro Project which has extended the overall potential strike length to over 20 kilometres.
+Ongoing fieldwork at the Euro Project continues to uncover geology prospective for both gold, base metals and iron ore in an environment known for world class deposits including 4 major mining projects within 5km.
+Work at Euro has identified the presence of iron rich geology mapped during reconnaissance field work with an additional 45 outcrops of similar iron rich geology in the south and central parts of the Euro Project which has extended the overall potential strike length to over 1 km.